 Part of what makes Skiddle so useful for promoters is our content team and news section, and what makes us able to create such great content is the input of a multitude of promoters, PR agencies, writers and others who help us find the best information out there.

-Please note the news and editorial section is not a service we offer for promoters – it’s an extension of our What’s On Guide.
-Our content is based on what we believe our readership is interested in so any decisions made will be in accordance to that; even if you follow the advice here to a tee.
+Please note the news and editorial section is not a service we offer for promoters – it’s an extension of our what’s on guide.
+Our content is based on what we believe our readership is interested in so any decisions made will be in accordance with that; even if you follow the advice here to a tee.
 We also can’t feature everything sadly due to resources, but utilising the tips below increases the likelihood of it being something we will feature.

 Do you want your event listed?